Matrix vs World

 In a running instance of Duckiematrix, we distinguish between two sides:

-The matrix side is the one containing all the renderers.
+The matrix side contains all of the renderers.
 When we say that something happens on the matrix side, we mean that it is something that is computed, or an event that has occurred, in one or many renderers.

 The world side is where we (human) users and robots reside.
 Note that we are not making a distinction between virtual and physical robots here.
-The line is a little blurry here, but let us address it right away.
 Robots, intended as computing entities, whether virtual or physical, always reside on the world side.
 Their sensors and actuators though, reside on the matrix side.

 Any world entity (e.g., user, algorithm, robot, etc.) that interacts with the engine from the world side is called agent.